iddm/toornament-rs/README.md

 ## Status
 Everything is implemented.
 Note, that the `toornament` service API is at early stages of development and in beta stage, the library will try to be up-to-date.

+## The book and the documentation
+There is a [book](https://vityafx.github.io/toornament-rs) and the [documentation](https://docs.rs/toornament) which may help you using this library

 ## Implementation
 - No unsafe blocks (but in the tests:))